-For student advisers who assist and represent students at academic and misconduct hearings and appeals
+For student union advisers who assist and represent students at academic and misconduct hearings and appeals

 Many student advisers have received no formal training in written or oral advocacy despite this forming an important part of their role.
 Poor advocacy may undermine the student’s prospects of success and damage the reputation of the student advisory service.

 This unique training course is aimed at student advisers who wish to improve their skills of persuasion and advocacy.

 The course, led by a practising barrister with extensive experience of university hearings, will include plenty of real-life examples and cover the following areas:

 - case preparation

 - handling witnesses (including how to ask questions effectively)

 - defusing an unfavourable report